For Those with Visual Impairments

 A photo of a Curbside Pickup parking sign, with instructions and a phone number

-#Curbside Pickup of Library Materials
+Curbside Pickup of Library Materials

 Do you have limited mobility or are you looking for a socially-distanced way to receive your library holds?
 Our convenient Curbside Pickup service makes picking up library materials you've placed on hold - like books, DVDs, and CDs - easier than ever before!
-Our staff will bring your items directly to your vehicle!
-Note: Curbside Service is available at all locations except Main Library.

 Pro Tip: "Place a Hold" doesn't always mean "go on a waiting list."
 You can use the hold feature to have a book sent from one location in Jacksonville to another one that's closer to you!

 Please note: All Curbside service ends at 6 p.m.
 So, please be at your pickup location before that time.
+Curbside Service is available at all locations except the Main Library.

-#Get Library Materials Delivered to Your Home
+Get Library Books by Mail, Delivered to Your Home

 Available materials include regular print books, large print books, audiobooks on CD, magazines, music CDs and DVDs.
 Note: We are unable to send Traveling Tales Kits or lendable technology (such as Chromebooks or hotspots) through the mail.